getbannerman/babl/README.md

 This gem implements support of `*.babl` views in [Rails](https://github.com/rails/rails/).

-In theory, the template could be compliled once for all and re-used for subsequent requests.
+In theory, the template could be compiled once for all and re-used for subsequent requests.
 In practice, today's implementation will re-compile the template at every request, because Rails templating mechanism doesn't make our life easy.

 If it turns out to be a performance bottleneck, we will try to work around this issue.